TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 So here's another fundamental of Marty Cagan's approach - stop delivering "stuff" and start delivering *measurable benefits* to your customers. *Value*, in another word.
 It's not as if Marty invented this concept, of course, but in all the (software engineer-led) kerfuffle of Capital-A-Agile taking over the world, we'd kind of lost sight of it.
 He helped bring our attention back to it.

 If the main goal you set your team is "deliver me the thing" then (if you've hired a good one), they'll pull out all the stops to deliver that thing, and gladly receive some nice pats on the head for doing so.
 Even if / when it becomes obvious after about a third of the way through that the thing isn't going to have the impact people wanted it to have.
 It's what you said you wanted, so here it is.
-Now you're the idiot for not wanting it any more.
+Now you're the idiot for not wanting it any more, and we're definitely not idiots, even though we just went ahead and built the thing you said you wanted, without finding out what your actual problems were.

 ### Products Not Projects